awslabs/graphstorm/python/graphstorm/sagemaker/README.md

 #### Launch train task using built-in training script

 ##### Preparing training data and training task config.
+We use the built-int ogbn-arxiv dataset as example.
+First you need to partition the graph dataset by following the instructions:
 ```
 cd ~/
 git clone https://github.com/awslabs/graphstorm.git